tomatau/breko-hub/README.md

 Breko hub is a github repository that helps anyone create new JavaScript applications.
 Giving you a technically sound and well tested starting point for your application.

+## Why?

+Create-React-App, Razzle, NextJS, etc... are fantastic alternatives!

+The reason for Breko-hub is that it comes with some extras:
+- test setup for integration on client and server
+- test setup with additional helpers
+- config management
+- accessibility features on routing
+- code splitting configuration
+- configuration for linting
+- it's not a framework, tool or library -- so everything is transparent!

+## Why not?

+- The community around the alternatives are much bigger!
+- There's more exposed configuration
+- The documentation is lacking because
+- tomatau: "I might stop supporting it one day, although I don't intend to!"
+- The alternatives have some very nice features!

 ### Documentation

 [https://tomatao.gitbooks.io/breko-hub/content/](https://tomatao.gitbooks.io/breko-hub/content/) (outdated)